 A survey course of modern computer concepts and applications.
 The course relates computer concepts to the elements of an information system.
-Hardware, software, data management, system procedures, personnel, and the user's role within the information system.
-Hands-on development of word processing, database, spreadsheet, graphic, desktop publishing, disk operating system and programming applications.
-No credit toward Computer Science major, minor programs.
+Generalized overview of computing hardware, software, data management, computing systems and procedures, critical thinking about and application of online resources, and using computing technology to effectively participate and achieve in college.
+Hands-on usage of word processing, database, spreadsheet, graphics, desktop publishing, operating systems, online course technologies, and the internet.
+Prerequisite: none.
 Offered fall and spring.